nikosportolos/ansix/README.md

 # AnsiX

-#### AnsiX is an extended ANSI library that provides tools and extensions for Dart & Flutter projects.

 [![Language](https://img.shields.io/badge/language-Dart-blue.svg)](https://dart.dev)
 [![Build](https://github.com/nikosportolos/ansix/actions/workflows/build.yml/badge.svg)](https://github.com/nikosportolos/ansix/actions/workflows/build.yml)
 [![codecov](https://codecov.io/gh/nikosportolos/ansix/branch/main/graph/badge.svg?token=RBU7C1V1UO)](https://codecov.io/gh/nikosportolos/ansix)

+AnsiX is a powerful and easy-to-use library that provides tools and extensions for adding ANSI color and styling support to your Dart & Flutter applications.

+You can easily create colorful and visually appealing output for your command-line interfaces, including bold, italic, underline, and strikethrough text, as well as foreground and background colors in a wide range of ANSI-compatible terminals.

+Whether you're building a CLI tool, a dart server, or a Flutter application, AnsiX makes it easy to add ANSI styling to your output with minimal effort and maximum flexibility.

 <!--